rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 About midnight Paul and Silas were praying and singing hymns to God, and the prisoners were listening to them, ^1625

 and suddenly there was a great earthquake, so that the foundations of the prison were shaken.
-And immediately all the doors were opened, and everyone’s bonds were unfastened. ^1626
+And immediately all the doors were opened, and everyone's bonds were unfastened. ^1626

 When the jailer woke and saw that the prison doors were open, he drew his sword and was about to kill himself, supposing that the prisoners had escaped. ^1627